-The Mayor’s Office of Cultural Affairs implements the City’s Arts and Cultural Plan with a vision to foster an environment in which art and culture flourish for the sharing and benefit of all residents and visitors.
+The Mayor’s Office of Cultural Affairs (MOCA) implements the City’s Arts and Cultural Plan with a vision to foster an environment in which art and culture flourish for the sharing and benefit of all residents and visitors.
 It highlights the local artist workforce through exhibitions in historic City Hall and oversees contracts for grants and cultural services and the City’s Civic Art Program.
-MOCA facilitates temporary art, art donations to the City Collection, community murals and special projects.
+MOCA also facilitates temporary art, art donations to the City Collection, community murals, music and literary arts programs, and special cultural projects.

 For more info, visit Houston MOCA.

 Directed by Valérie Baraban, Consul General of France, the Consulate is at your service for the formalities of daily life; support those who are in difficulty; ensure that children receive an education in French; support French companies that want to sell or set up in the United States; and help American companies that wish to invest in France.
 The Consulate is at the service of men and women who want to study, research or participate in the cultural influence of France.
 It hosts, amongst other, the Cultural Services of the French Embassy in Houston that develops artistic, educational and academic activities in Texas, Oklahoma and Arkansas.
 It is committed with its American partners to the promotion and the support of Franco-American exchanges in the artistic, audiovisual, literary, educational, academic and non-governmental fields.